2ndSightLab/ai-tracker/fixed.md

 6/6/2026 4:406 PM

+🟢 The agent/model/whatever doesn't read the full readem or all requiremetns even when my instructions say read it and then read it again to see what you missed.
+I tried to create prompts to fix this.
+Nothing works.
+Just have to reprompt and create tests which I've added to all projects - but half the time the agent messes up the tests so we'll see how that looks when I check the code.

 🟢 AI is really, really bad at menus structures.
 Have I said that already?
 Yes.
 Yes I have.
 Still fixing things.
 I mean the complex relatinships with menus that drive other menus and all the data involved not just a simple menu or y/n prompt.
 I may have a solution but still testing...

 🟢 Ability to Modify Environment Type account list